 FIRST IN CLASS MIGRAINE APPROVAL

-When the FDA approved Amgen’s (Thousand Oaks, CA) new migraine drug Aimovig a few years back, it was hailed as the first drug shown to prevent the onset of migraines.
-Since then this drug has helped people with migraine improve their quality of life.
+In May 2018, the FDA approved Amgen’s (Thousand Oaks, CA) new migraine drug Aimovig, the first drug shown to prevent the onset of migraines.
 The drug significantly reduces the number of migraine days in difficult-to-treat (those that have failed 2 to 4 prior treatments) patient populations.
 In some patients dubbed “super responders,” migraines occurrence went from several times/month to no occurrence for six months.
 This is a big breakthrough that will significantly impact the quality of life for migraine sufferers who have not been able to find other forms of relief.